defi-wonderland/handbook/sites/aztec/docs/stack/overview.md

 * Independence of contract states
 * Unique nullifiers per note (prevents nullifier collisions / faerie-gold attacks)
+* Ensures every note is unique, allowing multiple notes with the same value (for example, two 10 DAI notes owned by the same user)

 :::note
 A faerie-gold attack is a class of replay or double-spend attack where two distinct notes (commitments) are constructed such that they share the same nullifier.
 If this occurs, spending one note (emitting its nullifier) would unintentionally invalidate the other, allowing an attacker to "spend" the same nullifier multiple times or disrupt contract logic.